 Design Entry and Planning Resource Center

-Intel® FPGA provides guidelines on planning and structuring your design, as well as details about managing metastability in your design, and HDL coding styles that can have a significant effect on the quality of your design's results.
-For information on design entry, planning, and guidelines, refer to:
+FPGA provides guidelines on planning and structuring your design, as well as details about managing metastability in your design, and HDL coding styles that can have a significant effect on the quality of your design's results.

-You can also refer to the Quartus® II software design entry page for a quick overview of design entry features.
+You can also refer to the Quartus® Prime Design Software for a quick overview of design entry and planning.

 Title |